dang1412/pixel-backend/contracts/README.md

 - Utils: helper functions calculating logic regarding pixel
   - Transalate back and forth between pixel id and coordination (x, y)
   - Encode/Decode set of subpixels (100) inside a pixel into/from u128

+## Build

+Build and deploy contract upgrade on-chain using shell script.